How do I choose a program?

 Our minimum group size is 8 students and our maximum is either 12 or 14 (varies by program).
 Research into experiential education programs has found that the size of the group has a great deal of bearing on the success of the program.
 The ideal size being an interdependent peer group with between 7 - 15 participants.

 The majority of students come from North America (USA and Canada).
 Students regularly join us from Australia, Belgium, France, Germany, Ireland, The Netherlands, New Zealand, Spain, Switzerland and the United Kingdom.
-We have also had students from Bermuda, Brazil, Colombia, Hong Kong, Japan, Latvia, Mexico, Nigeria, Norway, Portugal, South Africa and South Korea.
+We have also had students from Bermuda, Brazil, China, Colombia, Costa Rica, Guatemala, Hong Kong, Japan, Latvia, Mexico, Nigeria, Norway, Portugal, Puerto Rico, South Africa and South Korea.
 We enjoy having students from other countries and encourage you to join us.

 Our programs don’t require any prior language experience.